-- The ASM vRO plugin 2.0 requires vRO 7.0. - · The vRO server must be able to communicate to the ASM appliance servers through HTTPS protocol (ports 443 and 8281). - The vRO server must be in a clean state.
+- The vRO server must be able to communicate to the ASM appliance servers through HTTPS protocol (port 443). - The vRO server must be in a clean state.
 Either the ASM vRO Integration has never been installed before or it should be removed completely.
-To ensure that the environment is clean, see the chapter Uninstalling ASM vRO Integration. - The vRO control center must be running. if the control center is not running, run the command, /etc/init.d/vco-configurator start, on the vRO server to start the service. - The workstation must be able to reach the vRO configuration server, and the o11nplugin-asm.vmoapp must be downloaded to the workstation.
+To ensure that the environment is clean, see the chapter-Uninstalling ASM vRO Integration. - The vRO configuration manager server must be running. - The workstation must be able to reach the vRO configuration server, and the asmvroplugin.vmoapp must be downloaded to the workstation.